All Products

 Prerequisites

-Take note of the following items when you deploy the NGINX Ingress controller in a high-load scenario.
+When you deploy the NGINX Ingress controller in a high-load scenario, take note of the following items:

 Elastic Compute Service (ECS) instance specifications

 When the cluster receives a large number of concurrent requests, Ingresses consume a large amount of CPU resources and network connections.
-We recommend that you use ECS instance types with enhanced performance, such as:
+We recommend that you use ECS instance types with enhanced performance, such as the following instance types:

 For more information about ECS instance types, see Overview of instance families.